Kadal (soundtrack): Telugu Version

 The song "Gunjukunna" was released on Madras Talkies's official YouTube channel on 6 December 2012.
 Lyrics for the Telugu version of the soundtrack are penned by poet Vanamali.
-Though the music was released on the label Sony Music, direct to stores on 19 December 2012, the audio was launched in a grand function held at H.I.C.C Novotel, Hyderabad on 2 January 2013.
+Though the music was released on the label Sony Music India, direct to stores on 19 December 2012, the audio was launched in a grand function held at H.I.C.C Novotel, Hyderabad on 2 January 2013.
 Suhasini Mani Ratnam and actor Arjun hosted the event.
 Before addressing the audience, the event opened up with composer A.R.
 Rahman performing medley on the keyboard, playing tunes of "Chinni Chinni Aasaa" and "Vinara Vinara" from the film Roja, thereby paying ode to his most collaborated director Mani Ratnam.
 Later, singer Sid Sriram performed the track "Yadike" and singers Harini and Abhay Jodhpurkar crooned "Patchani Thotta" on the stage.
 The lead debutantes of the film, Thulasi Nair and Gautham Karthik made their first public appearance through this event.